Leaving an Abusive Relationship: Changing that Negative Tape

 by Jessica Yaffa, BA, CPC

 When we are told over and over again that we are unlovable, unworthy, untrustworthy, and incompetent, our brain begins to believe this to be true.
-As we prepare to exit an unhealthy relationship it is important that we work on changing our thinking in order to move towards to life we want.
+When we are leaving an abusive relationship it is important that we work on changing our thinking in order to move towards to life we want.

 Here are a few ways to practice implementing different thought patterns: